Ipstenu/at-reply-two/readme.txt

 == Frequently Asked Questions ==

-= It doesn't work!
-I activated the plugin but I can't see the reply links. =
+= I activated the plugin but I can't see the reply links. =

 If you're not using threaded comments, there is no reply link.
 And you should get a warning.

-= It doesn't work!
-I can see the reply links but clicking them does nothing. =
+= I can see the reply links but clicking them does nothing. =

 Either you have disabled JavaScript in your browser or your WordPress theme is not using the default id for the comments textarea (which is `comment`).

+= It shows the full parent comment on the dashboard =

+You must be on IE8.
+There's a details shim for Firefox and IE9+, but I drew the line at supporting IE8.
+Sorry banks.

 == Screenshots ==